-ALL ESSAYS MUST BE TURNED IN OR A STUDENT WILL BE DROPPED FROM THE COURSE!
+ALL ESSAYS MUST BE TURNED IN WITHIN ONE WEEK OF THE DUE DATE OR A STUDENT WILL BE DROPPED FROM THE COURSE!

-• In-Class Essays:
+In-Class Essays:

-Up to in-class essays will be assigned during the semester.
-First, the chapter covering the format and requirements of the essays will be covered in class.
-Then, the student will be asked to complete a prewriting/planning and write the essay in-class on assigned days.
+Up to two in-class essays will be assigned during the semester.
+First, the chapter covering the format and requirements of the essay will be covered in class.
+Then, the student will be asked to complete prewriting/planning in order to write the essay in class on the assigned day.
 Each essay has specific content and organization requirements; however, grammar and mechanics requirements are the same for all writing.
 If a student misses a class period when the essay is to be written, the student must set up an appointment with the professor to discuss a time to write the essay.
 Any assigned in-class essay must be completed within a week of the original due date.